tedserbinski/www-jekyll/_posts/2013-11-11-24-business-insights-ive-learned-from-billionaire-dan-gilbert.markdown

 Since that moment of oops, I've always had extra mics and batteries on hand.

-Also, being an Eagle Scout, it's shed new light on the Scout's motto: be prepared.
+Also, being an Eagle Scout, this incidence shed new light on the Scout's motto: be prepared.
+Lesson learned!

 ![Boy Scouts Motto: Be Prepared][image-5]